-Section 179 and bonus depreciation are two valuable tax deductions that can give you a major tax savings.
-By claiming either or both of these deductions on your tax return, you can recover a substantial amount of your acquisition cost.
-But while Section 179 and bonus depreciation are similar in that respect, there are differences in the calculation, limitations, and flexibility.
-Let’s take a look at the chart below to find out what sets these two apart.
+Section 179 and bonus depreciation are two advantageous tax deductions for optimizing your tax savings.
+By claiming either or both of these deductions on your tax return, you can more quickly deduct a substantial amount of your acquisition cost.
+While Section 179 and bonus depreciation are similar, there are differences in the calculation, limitations, and flexibility.
+Let’s compare bonus depreciation and Section 179 to see what sets them apart.

 Section 179 | Bonus Depreciation | |